ymlai87416/CarND-Unscented-Kalman-Filter-Project/README.md

 | Data set 2      | ![alt text][image49] |   ![alt text][image46] |

 #### Radar only performance
-For dataset 1, here is the comparison between using both lidar and radar and only radar.

 | Values        | Both           |Radar   |
 | ----- |:-----:| :-----:|